 If you consider that the refusal by the Visa Officer was fair, reasonable, and without error, you have the option of reapplying.
 I, however, advise you to only reapply after doing some things.

 First, find out the detailed reason(s) for your refusal and address them well.
-The rejection letter will mention the basic reason(s) for refusal (but not explain in detail).
+The rejection letter will mention the basic reason(s) for refusal (but not explain it in detail).
 To know more, you can request what is called the GCMS Notes.